SUNY Oneonta

 SUSTAINABILITY

 Students are involved in a variety of activities to protect the natural environment.
 Several clubs have a sustainability focus, and students work as volunteers at the Red Closet Thrift Shop on campus, which raises money for scholarships awarded to students interested in sustainability..
-Each year around Earth Day, the college’s Green Dragon Week features activities such as film screenings, speakers, clothing swaps, a local food dinner, bicycle repair stations, and composting demonstrations.
+Each year around Earth Day, Green Dragon Week features activities such as film screenings, speakers, clothing swaps, a local food dinner, bicycle repair stations, and composting demonstrations.

 LEADERSHIP AND MULTICULTURAL ACTIVITIES

 Through the Leadership Education and Development (LEAD) program, students have the opportunity to achieve recognition in three leadership levels (silver, gold, and platinum).
 Each level requires a mix of programmatic and experiential leadership opportunities.
-More than a dozen clubs have a multicultural- or diversity-related focus, and a variety of programming—including speakers, films, readings, plays, festivals, and leadership conferences—is offered each semester.
-The college’s Center for Racial Justice and Inclusive Excellence is a gathering place and home to an array of social and academic events.
+More than a dozen clubs have a multicultural- or diversity-related focus, and a variety of programming—including speakers, films, readings, plays, festivals and leadership conferences—is offered each semester.
+The Center for Racial Justice and Inclusive Excellence is a gathering place and home to an array of social and academic events.

 STUDENT-RUN CONFERENCES